gmc-code/PC-algorithms1/docs/pseudocode/pseudocode.rst

    * - =
      - <-
    * - print
-     - OUTPUT
+     - OUTPUT or PRINT
    * - input
      - INPUT
    * - if
-     - IF
+     - IF ....THEN
    * - elif
-     - ELSEIF
+     - ELSEIF   ....THEN
    * - else
      - ELSE
    * - end of if